 Here at Children’s Hospital we offer parents the comfort and assurance that their child is receiving the highest level of medical care available.
 Our medical team has more than a hundred pediatricians, pediatric surgeons and sub-specialists to treat everything from broken bones to disabilities and life-threatening diseases.
 In addition to our doctors, we have more than 1,200 nurses, child life specialists and other staff who are dedicated to the health and healing of children.
 Together they provide a family-focused environment backed by state-of-the-art care.

-- Our Neonatal Intensive Care Unit (NICU) is one of the largest and most advanced neonatal care centers in the world, with 84 NICU beds dedicated to caring for some of the tiniest babies ever born.
+- Our Neonatal Intensive Care Unit (NICU) is one of the largest and most advanced neonatal care centers in Southern California, with 84 NICU beds dedicated to caring for some of the tiniest babies ever born.
 The NICU is the first home for over 800 babies each year, all cared for by more than 400 professionals.

 - The Pediatric Emergency Department is the only Level 1 Trauma Center in the Inland Empire.